Sam-Guliker/portfolio/README.md

 # User case and goals
 The usercases and goals will help me to make a good user experience for the user.
-## First user case
+## Larrissa
-**Usercas**: Larrissa is a 24 year old paralympic champion and accessibility professional.
+**Usercase**: Larrissa is a 24 year old paralympic champion and accessibility professional.
 Her eye sight is not so strong, she can only see a few percent with her eyes.
 She uses headlines to make sure she can find what she needs.